WEPN (AM): WHN (1922–1948)

 In 1938, WHN hosted a show called Whiz Kids.

 WHN made its final frequency change to 1050 in 1941.
 During the 1940s, the programs Radio Newsreel and Newsreel Theater were prototypes for what later became the all-news radio format.
 The station broadcast Brooklyn Dodgers games with Red Barber as well as the New York Giants and New York Rangers with Marty Glickman.

 In 1946, the station hired Eddie Cantor's daughter Marilyn as one of the earliest female disc jockeys.
-She ran a program for children.
+She hosted a program for children.

 WMGM (1948–1962)

 On September 15, 1948, the station changed its call letters to WMGM, reflecting Loew's then-ownership of movie studio Metro-Goldwyn-Mayer.
 The station had a diversified format that included pop standard hits, drama, talk, and sports, and briefly featured New York talk host Barry Gray.

 In May 1956, the station switched to playing Top 40 rock and roll hits, which covered a broad spectrum of music.
 The '50s brand of Top 40 played by WMGM and its competitors included what might today be considered rhythm and blues and country music, in addition to popular instrumentals (Percy Faith's 1960 "Theme from A Summer Place" and Acker Bilk's 1962 "Stranger on the Shore" hit the top of the charts during this era).
 WMGM was overall more up-tempo than the competition, featuring artists like Elvis Presley, Fats Domino, Carl Perkins, Jerry Lee Lewis, Frankie Lymon, the Crystals, the Tokens, Ray Charles, Dinah Washington, Brook Benton, Ricky Nelson, and Bill Haley.
-Playlists were narrower and more predictable than mainstream MOR stations'.
-WMGM's disc jockey lineup included morning man Ted Brown and the Redhead (Ted's then-wife Rhoda), Jerry Marshall, Peter Tripp, Norm Stevens, Dick Shepherd, Bob Lewis, Ed Stokes and Bob Callen.
+Its playlists were narrower and more predictable than those of mainstream MOR stations.
+WMGM's disc jockey lineup included morning man Ted Brown and the Redhead, Ted's then-wife Rhoda, Jerry Marshall, Peter Tripp, Norm Stevens, Dick Shepherd, Bob Lewis, Ed Stokes and Bob Callen.
 Among its newsreaders were Bill Edmunds, Dick DeFrietas and Aime Govin.
 During its Top 40 incarnation, WMGM was for a time home to New York Yankees baseball with Mel Allen, Red Barber and Phil Rizzuto.
 Ex-athletes Marty Glickman and Gussie Moran worked Yankees pre- and post-game shows from the studio.

 WMGM had a theme song incorporating the names of many of its DJs in the 1960s.
 The words were:

 He was a US Marshal and Jerry was his name.

 So they called him Jerry Marshall and widespread was his fame.